Types of Graphs

 Pleasing to the eyes, bar graphs

-during childhood and bump into them all through life—at school, work, and all over magazines and on TV.
-These diagrams, which use small picture symbols to compare information, are a media favorite; statisticians, though, do not share the sentiment.
-Find out why, and learn more about the uses of pictographs.
+during childhood, and they become almost ubiquitous thereafter--at school, work, and all over magazines and on TV.
+These diagrams, which use small picture symbols to compare information, are a media favorite.
+Learn about the variety of ways in which they are used.Pictographs

 Simple to make and simple to understand, a pie chart

-These diagrams represent the relationships between the different positions and ranks of a company through a series of boxes that go from top to bottom and side to side.
+These diagrams represent the relationships between the different positions and ranks of a company through a series of boxes (top to bottom and side to side).
 Not only does an organizational chart

 When projects seem overbearing and processes seem complex, flow charts